bnb-chain/bnb-chain.github.io/docs/remix.md

 sidebar_position: 2
 ---

-# Using Remix IDE for Deploying Smart Contracts on BSC
+# Using Remix IDE for Issuing BEP20 Tokens on BSC

 In this tutorial, we provide guidelines on how to create, compile, and deploy a smart contract for deploying BEP020 tokens on BSC using the [Remix IDE](https://remix.ethereum.org/).